Arc lamp: Spectrum

 The spectrum emitted by a carbon-arc lamp is the closest to that of sunlight of any lamp.
 One of the first electric lights, their harsh, intense output usually limited their use to lighting large areas.
 Although invisible wavelengths were unknown at the time of their invention, unenclosed lamps were soon discovered to produce large amounts of infrared and harmful ultraviolet radiation not found in sunlight.
 If the arc was encased in a glass globe, it was found that many of these invisible rays could be blocked.
 However, carbon-arcs were soon displaced by safer, more efficient, versatile, and easier to maintain incandescent and gas-discharge lamps.
 Carbon-arc lamps are still used where a close approximation of sunlight is needed, for testing materials, paints, and coatings for wear, fading, or deterioration, or, for example, spacecraft materials that are to be exposed to sunlight at orbits closer than Earth's.

 The arc consists of pure carbon-vapor heated to a plasma state.
-However, the arc contributes very little of the light output, and is considered non-luminous, as most of its emission occurs in spectral lines in the violet and UV portions of the spectrum.
+However, the arc contributes very little to the light output, and is considered non-luminous, as most of its emission occurs in spectral lines in the violet and UV portions of the spectrum.
 Most of the carbon spectra occurs in a very broad line centered at 389 nm (UV-A, just outside the visual spectrum), and a very narrow line at 250 nm (UV-B), plus some other less-powerful lines in the UV-C.

 Most of the visible and IR radiation is produced from incandescence created at the positive electrode, or anode.
 Unlike the tungsten anodes found in other arc lamps, which remain relatively cool, carbon produces much higher resistance and the electrons are forced to enter the anode at the hottest point, generating tremendous amounts of heat that vaporizes the carbon and creates a pit in the anode's surface.
 This pit is heated from 6000 to 6500 degrees Fahrenheit (3300 to 3600 degrees Celsius, just below its melting point), causing it to glow very brightly with incandescence.
 Due to this, the electrodes were often placed at right angles from each other with the anode facing outward to keep from blocking its light output.
 Since carbon has the highest melting point of any element, it is the only lamp whose blackbody radiation is capable of nearly matching the Sun's temperature of 10,000 degrees Fahrenheit (5500 degrees Celsius), especially when filters are used to remove most of the IR and UV light.